MyHaas Welcome,

 7

-Adjust the shims between X Axis trucks and the saddle until average error is within 0.0005" end to end.
+Adjust the shims until the average error is within 0.0005" end to end.

 Caution: Shim either two front trucks or two rear trucks with the equal shim.